What is a License to Assign?

 The new tenant is responsible for assigning the lease.
 The process will vary depending on the lease term.
 If the lease is for seven years or more, a Land Registry Transfer Form should be used and the transfer will need to be registered at the Land Registry.
 Where the lease is less than seven years, it can be assigned using a Deed of Assignment.

-Jordans are able to act on behalf of Landlords or Tenants in respect of Licences to Assign.
+Jordans Solicitors are able to act on behalf of Landlords or Tenants in respect of Licences to Assign.
 We are able to review the Lease and advise on what would be required in respect of the transfers.
 We are also able to assist with drafting or reviewing the Licence to Assign, advise/negotiate on terms if needed and assist with the assignment of the lease once the Licence to Assign has completed.